jeckman/wpbook/README.txt

  * Fixed excerpt issues with posts with no custom excerpt, teaser, or manual
  * Catch excerpt over 1000 characters
  * Use nohtml filter on excerpts for walls
- * Use less restrictive filter for application tabs - still no "object" though
+ * Use less restrictive filter for application tabs - still no embedded videos though
  * Made debug log generation a setting
  * Fixed typo in wpbook_cron.php - declaring constant for method comments vs comment
  * Moved infinite_session_key to a setting user enters (consistency)
+ * Added "publish this post to FB" setting, which allows users to suppress stream publishing for an individual post

 = 2.0.1 =
  * Capture of infinite_session_key